vin9381-triv/Sentiment-Analysis/README.md

    ```

 2. **BeautifulSoup**:
-   You can install the `beautifulsoup4` library using pip as well:
+   You can install the `beautifulsoup4` library using pip:

    ```
    pip install beautifulsoup4